How can you get in the zone and handle pressure like a champ?

 Let’s start with these wise words from Kobe Bryant:

-Everything negative – pressure, challenges – is all an opportunity for me to rise.
-Pressure is not real, pressure is your ego, I haven’t dealt with it since I can remember” – Kobe Bryant
+“Everything negative – pressure, challenges – is all an opportunity for me to rise.
+Pressure is not real, pressure is your ego, I haven’t dealt with it since I can remember.” – Kobe Bryant

 What does In The Zone mean?

-England is losing 1-0 to Greece and England need at least a draw to qualify.
+England is losing 1-0 to Greece, and England needs at least a draw to qualify.

 He places the ball down, takes a few deep breaths, and waits for the referee to blow the whistle.

-The pressure is unbearable.
-Fans are in anguish and the stadium is on edge… Beckham keeps his composure, takes his position, and blasts the ball into the top net of the goal!
-Truly sublime!
+Fans are in anguish, and the stadium is on edge… Beckham keeps his composure, takes his position, and blasts the ball into the top net of the goal!